ConorWarrilow/Conv-Net-Defect-Detection/README.md

 The aim of this project was to automate the process of detecting defects in industrial castings through the use of convolutional neural networks, a type of deep neural networks commonly applied to images.

 # $${\color{#E3804B}\text{Results}}$$

-Through the use of augmentation techniques, specifically pytorch's 'color jitter', I was able to consistently achieve 100% classification accuracy, while other results for the task generally capped out at around 98-99%.
+Through the use of augmentation techniques, specifically pytorch's 'color jitter', I was able to consistently achieve 100% classification accuracy, while other results for the task generally maxed out at around 98-99%.

 In addition, I was able to achieve this with an efficient self designed CNN architecture containing only 5 convolutional layers and two dense layers.
 To compare, a small pretrained model can easily have up to 16-20 layers.
+Participants were seen using models with up to 50 layers and over 24 million parameters (such as resnet50).

-As a result, our training time was as short as a few minutes.
+As a result, the training time was as short as a few minutes.
 Not only does the model's efficiency save on time, but it would allow for the use of higher resolution images, which would further ensure the model's performance on small defects.

 # $${\color{#4D918F}\text{The Dataset}}$$